 Before and after totality, Baily's Beads and the Diamond Rings were seen.
 Baily's Beads are the sun's rays passing through mountains and valleys on the moon.
 The Diamond Rings are the last bead before totality and the first Bead after totality.
 From beginning to end, the eclipse lasted 3 hours.

-My cousin and I rode out to Lebanon, Tennessee, from Nashville the morning of August 21.
+My cousin and I rode out to Lebanon the morning of August 21.
 We went to the Cedars of Lebanon State Park, where a group of eclipse chasers had gathered.
 It looked like big fluffy clouds would interfere but by eclipse time, the sky was clear.
 It was hot!
 The eclipse began around noon and looking through my glasses, it looked as if a bite had been taken out of the sun's western edge.
 It was the night side of the moon encroaching on the sun.
 As the bite got bigger, I thought it looked like a vinyl record next to a banana.
 The crescent sun continued to shrink as the moon moved across it.
 It got smaller and smaller until totality occurred at 1:28pm.
 It was noticeably cooler, and the sky had darkened, although it never got pitch black.
 I saw the white corona.
 It looked like a paper mache flower.
 I spotted Venus.
 For some reason, I never noticed Baily's Beads or the Diamond Rings.
 We left after totality as the reverse partial phase began.
-Totality passed quickly!
-Maybe I had seen too many pictures and had high expectations.
+Totality passed quick!
+Perhaps I had seen too many pictures and my expectations were too high.
 What I was seeing in my mind and what I saw with my eyes were 2 different things.
-Still, it was a great experience and one I would not have missed.
+Still, it was an experience I would not have missed.
 We saw shadow bands through tree leaves as we returned to the car.